 You head east out of San Francisco over the Bay Bridge (aka I-580).
 You stay on I-580 until it merges with I-5 South.
 There are no significant road changes.
 You may be bored, but you can’t get lost.

-I-5 is the fastest route between the Bay and LA, but not the most scenic.
+The fastest drive from SF to LA is I5, but it’s not the most scenic route.
 In fact, many would say this is one of the most boring drives in the state of California.
 It is straight and flat, except for the “Grapevine.”
 We’ll talk more about the Grapevine in a bit.
 But I5 can be the best way to get from SF to LA.

 Even though you’re in a hurry, you will probably need to make at least one stop, at least to refuel the car.
 You may want to take a bit longer break to eat a nice meal or walk around a bit.
 If you’ve got kids, you’ll want to burn off some of their energy, or they will make you crazy.

-Recognizable from I-5 by its Dutch-style windmill is the world-famous Anderson Pea Soup factory, store, and restaurant is front and center in Santa Nella.
-Anderson Pea Soup is a nostalgic winner with those of us who’ve been driving up and down the “5” for years.
-But, it doesn’t have much appeal to the younger crowd.
+Recognizable from I-5 by its Dutch-style windmill is the world-famous Anderson Pea Soup factory store, and restaurant front and center in Santa Nella.
+Anderson Pea Soup is a nostalgic winner for those of us who’ve been driving up and down the “5” for years.
+But it doesn’t have much appeal to the younger crowd.

-Fear not, you can also pack a picnic and head just two miles south of Santa Nella on Highway 33 to O’Neill Forebay Wildlife Area.
+Fear not; you can also pack a picnic and head just two miles south of Santa Nella on Highway 33 to O’Neill Forebay Wildlife Area.
 The San Luis Reservoir is one of California’s many wonderful state parks.
-Just to the east of the San Luis Reservoir is O’Neill Forebay, and adjacent to it sits the wildlife area.
+Just to the east of this park is O’Neill Forebay, and adjacent to it sits the wildlife area.
 You can let the kids or dogs run around on the shore for a bit before heading back to the highway and into traffic.